ml8/ml8.github.io/pages/hobby-projects.md

 - [sg](https://github.com/ml8/sg): A bare-bones static site generator in Go.
   It's what generates this site.
 I wrote a little about why I do these sorts of projects [here](/hobby-projects/resting-with-code).
+- [rss2rm](https://github.com/ml8/rss2rm): A tool and service for polling RSS feeds and rendering them for reading/marking on a [reMarkable](https://remarkable.com) tablet.
+Built for me and my dad to get our reading on our tablets. 👩🏻‍💼👴🏻
 - [tinyr](https://github.com/ml8/tinyr): A poorly-written URL shortener in Go with support for multiple storage backends, OIDC authentication, and GCP deployment via Helm and Terraform.
-Simple enough to be a sketch, complex enough to touch a lot of infrastructure.
-Live at [tinyr.us](https://tinyr.us).
+Built to experiment with some things.
+Live at [tinyr.us](https://tinyr.us) and serves my personal short links.
 - [Skate Dryer](https://github.com/ml8/attiny85-skate-dryer): A toy skate
   dryer using an ATtiny85 microcontroller to run a fan on a timer.
 Press a button a few times to set how long it runs.
 Not exactly cutting-edge embedded